Yakuza 0: Synopsis

-In December 1988, yakuza Kazuma Kiryu is framed by Lao Gui for murder in an empty lot in Kamurochō, Tokyo.
-As the Empty Lot is the last piece of land needing to be purchased before the Tojo Clan can redevelop the area, it has become the target of Dojima Family patriarch Sohei Dojima, believing obtaining it will grant him enough power and influence to become Tojo Clan chairman.
-In order to protect his adoptive father, Shintaro Kazama, from punishment, Kiryu leaves the Dojima Family.
+In December 1988, yakuza Kazuma Kiryu is framed for murder in an empty lot in Kamurochō, Tokyo.
+As the Empty Lot is the last piece of land needing to be purchased for the Tojo Clan's redevelopment plan, it becomes the target of Dojima Family patriarch Sohei Dojima, believing obtaining it will grant him enough power and influence to become Tojo Clan chairman.
+In order to protect his adoptive father, Shintaro Kazama, from punishment for the death, Kiryu leaves the Dojima Family after a fight with Daisaku Kuze, a lieutenant of the Dojima family.

 Kiryu meets real estate agent Tetsu Tachibana, who promises to clear his name in exchange for helping him acquire the Empty Lot before Dojima.
-After Kiryu and Jun Oda, Tachibana's right-hand man, interfere with squatters related to the Dojima family, Dojima lieutenants Daisaku Kuze, Hiroki Awano and Keiji Shibusawa demand Kiryu turn over Tachibana.
+After Kiryu and Jun Oda, Tachibana's right-hand man, interfere with squatters related to the Dojima family, Kuze and other Dojima lieutenants Hiroki Awano and Keiji Shibusawa demand Kiryu turn over Tachibana.
 Kiryu refuses, prompting the Dojima family to hunt him down.
 His oath brother Akira Nishikiyama cuts ties with Kiryu to keep each other safe.
 Tachibana tells Kiryu that the Empty Lot's owner is his estranged sister, Makoto Makimura, who inherited it from their grandfather and lives in Sotenbori, Osaka.

 In Sotenbori, ex-yakuza Goro Majima is forced to run a cabaret club, as punishment for his involvement in the Ueno-Seiwa assassination in 1985.
 (Note: As depicted in the flashback segments of Yakuza 4.)
 Per the orders of his former patriarch Futoshi Shimano, Majima is under constant surveillance by Shimano's oath brother, Tsukasa Sagawa, a member of the Omi Alliance, the Tojo Clan's rivals.
 Following a new order from Shimano, Sagawa offers Majima a chance to rejoin the Shimano Family by assassinating Makoto, who suffers from psychogenic blindness.

 Majima finds Makoto under the protection of Wen Hai Lee, a former assassin.
 After Majima decides to protect Makoto, Lee suggests murdering a look-alike of Makoto to fool Sagawa.
 Though Majima rejects the idea, Shibusawa's assistant Homare Nishitani commits the deed in his place, hoping to attract Majima's attention.
 Suspecting the fraud, Sagawa sends his men to kill Majima and Makoto.
 Sagawa sets up a trap to kill Lee, (Note: The Director's Cut reveals that Lee managed to survive with severe injuries, and had an uncertain life expectancy.) then attempts to kill Majima and Makoto, but is stopped by Masaru Sera, an ally of Kazama, who takes Makoto away.
 Following a lengthy investigation, Majima and Sagawa confront Sera at his headquarters and find that he turned Makoto over to Kiryu.